 Plant maturity is reached in 60 to 80 days, and while basil seedlings develop slowly and steadily in cooler spring weather, they really go bonkers once daytime temperatures soar into the 80s°F.

 Squash is jokingly known in gardening circles as the crop that keeps on giving.
 A single plant often leaves you with more squash than you know what to do with!

 All squash have a stage at which they’re the most tender, moist, and prime for picking, but if you let yours go a little too long and that zucchini has suddenly grown into a foot-long monster, all is not lost.

 You’ll get decent germination in our target seed starting range of 65°F to 70°F, but the quickest (and close to 100 percent) germination at soil temperatures of 80°F or above, with seeds sprouting in just a few days at that point.

-I love them so much that I try to sow seeds as soon as my soil is ready, because I like to snack on them all summer long and save a few harvests for pickling as well.
+I love them so much that I try to sow seeds as soon as my soil is ready, because I like to snack on them all summer long and save a few harvests for making bread and butter pickles as well.

 Most people are familiar with the common vining cucumbers that need climbing support, but compact bush types are also available for gardeners short on space.

 Most people also think of long and slender green fruits when they picture cucumbers, but this crisp, refreshing crop actually comes in a wide variety of shapes, sizes, and colors when you’re looking at heirloom seeds.
 (Some of my favorite and more unconventional picks are below.)

 Cucumbers are in the same family as squash, so their growing needs are similar.
 They grow best when it’s warm, but the seeds will germinate in our magic range of 65°F to 70°F.